jebeck/blog.janabeck.com/src/pages/Firebase-auth-via-custom-React-hook/index.md

 ### the html

-`useFirebaseAuth` is a custom hook for logging in, so the render block JSX is just a couple of inputs and a submit button, plus an `<h1>` for displaying logged-in status and an `<h2>` for displaying an error message:
+`useFirebaseAuth` is a custom hook for logging in, so the render block JSX is just a couple of inputs and a submit button:

 ```jsx
 <div>